Alli Ragan

 Alli Ragan (born June 16, 1992) is an American freestyle wrestler.
 She is a two-time silver medalist at the World Wrestling Championships.

 Career

 In 2013, Ragan represented the United States at the Summer Universiade and she won the silver medal in the women's 59 kg event.

 Ragan won the silver medal in the women's freestyle 60 kg event at the 2016 World Wrestling Championships held in Budapest, Hungary and in that same event at the 2017 World Wrestling Championships held in Paris, France.

+In April 2026, Ragan was named the first head coach of the Iowa State University women's wrestling program.